litvaluk/PA1/README.md

-# Progtest PA1 tasks
+# Progtest PA1 homeworks

-### My solutions to progtest tasks in subject PA1, academic year 2017/18.
+### My solutions to progtest homeworks in subject PA1, academic year 2017/18.

 Quite satisfied with the final result.
-Managed to finish every task (harder variant).
+Managed to finish every homework (harder variant).
 Down below, there are short czech descriptions of each assignment.
 If you are interested in full assignments and you are not from the university, please contact me.

  - **[1] Rovnoběžníky**